Zero Emission Transit Fund (ZETF): Grant for Electric Busses & Public Transportation

-- Capital Projects: Eligible capital projects support zero emission buses (ZEB) deployment and include procurement of buses, charging and refuelling infrastructure, and other ancillary infrastructure needs.
+- Capital Projects: These projects support zero emission bus (ZEB) deployment and include bus procurement, charging and refueling infrastructure, and other ancillary infrastructure.
 Retrofits of conventional fuel buses to ZEBs are also eligible.

-Those eligible to apply for ZETF funding will go through a two-stages application process.
-The first stage will determine if your business is eligible for funding with those who move onto the second stage submitting a full project application to determine eligible project expenses, impacts, and timelines.
-Eligible expenses must be claimed before March 31, 2026, the program end date.
+Those eligible to apply for ZETF funding will go through a two-stage application process.
+In the first stage, your business will be assessed for funding eligibility, with those selecting to move on to the second stage submitting a full project application determining project costs, impacts, and timelines.
+Eligible expenses must be claimed before the program end date of March 31, 2026.

 Apply for Zero Emission Transit Fund (ZETF) Funding:

-This program is accepting applications on an ongoing basis for the next five years or until funding runs out.
-To get started with applying for this grant, contact Mentor Works team of government funding application writers for an estimated 95%-time savings when compared to applying in-house.
+This program is accepting applications on an ongoing basis until March 31, 2026, or until funding runs out.
+To get started with applying for this grant, contact Mentor Works’ team of government funding application writers for an estimated 95%-time savings when compared to applying in-house.

 Register for an upcoming Canadian government funding webinar to learn more about the top upcoming grant and loan programs your business should be aware of.
 These events are free for all businesses and organizations to attend.